 This, according to the lawsuit, means that a shopper can pay nearly $100 in fees for one simple overdraft.

-If you had issues with your Nordstrom, Shell or Target debit card, you may be able to fight back.
+If you had issues with your Nordstrom or Shell debit card, you may be able to fight back.
 Contact us using the form on this page and tell us what happened to you.
 Once you get in touch, one of the attorneys looking into these possible class action lawsuits may e-mail or call you directly.
-He or she can explain why they think Shell, Nordstrom and Target can be sued – and why you may be owed money for returned payment, overdraft and/or insufficient fund fees.
+He or she can explain why you may be owed money for returned payment, overdraft and/or insufficient fund fees.

 Before commenting, please review our comment policy.